SeedSigner/seedsigner/docs/dice_verification.md

 Enter the 99 dice numbers in (1), in (2) change back to 'Hex', check that (3) is still '24 Words' and the calculated seed words are shown in (4):
 <kbd><img src="img/dicedoc/seedtool_3.png"></kbd>

-Seed words shown are the same as in Seedsigner and the Ian Coleman web tool seen before.
+Seed words shown are the same as in SeedSigner and the Ian Coleman web tool seen before.
 <br><br>

 ### Verification of (1) fingerprint, (2) zpub and (3) generated addresses